ACE Inhibitor drug by Ray Sahelian, M.D. Ace Inhibitor side effects

 muscle is damaged and weakened.
 The heart muscle may continue to weaken as

 time goes by.
-This makes it more difficult for the heart to pump blood.
+This makes it more difficult for the cardiac chambers to pump blood.

 ACE inhibitor drugs are used to treat congestive heart failure.